19hours/sg-statutes/Acts/Companies Act.md

 —

+213 —

-213 —Take-over offers
+Take-over offers
 (Repealed by S 675/2001)

 —

+214 —

-214 —Variation of take-over offers
+Variation of take-over offers
 (Repealed by S 675/2001)

 —